Niño Guerrero: 2018 prison sentence

+Peruvian and Chilean arrest warrants

-Peru's Interior Ministry issued a statement announcing that it was offering a reward of 500,000 soles (US$132,400) in exchange for information leading to Guerrero's whereabouts.
+The Peruvian Ministry of the Interior issued a statement announcing that it was offering a reward of 500,000 soles (US$132,400) in exchange for information leading to Guerrero's whereabouts.
 Authorities included Guerrero Flores in Peru's Rewards Program.
 The statement added that Minister Vicente Romero made the announcement following a decision by a rewards commission on a report by Peru's National Police indicating that Niño Guerrero may have entered Peruvian territory in a hidden manner.

-A week after the Venezuelan government's intervention in the Tocorón prison, on September 21, Chile's national prosecutor's office issued an arrest warrant for Guerrero.
-The order, issued by the Public Ministry of Tarapacá, would allow the Chilean State to circulate an extradition request through its Foreign Ministry in case Guerrero is captured in another country, being tried in local courts.
+A week after the Venezuelan government's intervention in the Tocorón prison, on 21 September, Chile's national prosecutor's office issued an arrest warrant for Guerrero.
+The order, issued by the Public Ministry of Tarapacá, allowed the Chilean State to circulate an extradition request through its Foreign Ministry if, for instance, Guerrero had been captured in another country and was being tried in local courts.

+US v.
+Nicolás Maduro indictment

+In January 2026, after the attack by the United States against Venezuela, Guerrero was named one of six codefendants in a grand jury federal indictment, together with Venezuelan president Nicolás Maduro, Maduro's wife and son, and two Venezuelan politicians.
+The statutory allegations against Guerrero included conspiracy to manufacture, distribute, and import controlled substances, namely cocaine; manufacturing, distribution, and importing said substances; possession of machine guns and destructive devices; and use of firearms in furtherance of crime.